rioriost/agefreighter/README.md

   * UDF to load the data to graph is no longer used.
 * However, please note that it is still in the early stages of implementation, so there is room for optimization and potential issues due to insufficient testing.

+### 0.6.0 Release
+* Added edge properties support.
+  * 'edge_props' argument (list) is added to the 'load()' method.
+* 'drop_graph' argument is obsoleted. 'create_graph' argument is added.
+  * 'create_graph' is set to True by default.
+CAUTION: If the graph already exists, the graph is dropped before loading the data.
+  * If 'create_graph' is False, the data is loaded into the existing graph.

 ### Features
 * Asynchronous connection pool support for psycopg PostgreSQL driver
 * 'direct_loading' option for loading data directly into the graph.
 If 'direct_loading' is True, the data is loaded into the graph using the 'INSERT' statement, not Cypher queries.